AirtestProject/iOS-Tagent/README.md

 ### 1. run the agent

-1.  set up an signing in WebDriverAgent -\> WebDriverAgent-Runner-\> General -\> signing.
+1.1  set up an signing in WebDriverAgent -> WebDriverAgent-Runner-> General -> signing.

-2.  if a free personal certificate used
+1.2  if a free personal certificate used

     > This will manifest as something like an error that Xcode failed to
     > create provisioning profile:
     >
     > ![image](./IntroductionPhoto/FailID.png)
     >
-    > please change 'Build Settings' -\>"Product Bundle Identifier" into
+    > please change 'Build Settings' ->"Product Bundle Identifier" into
     > somethings else. like 'com.xxx.webDriverAgent-test123'
     >
     > ![image](./IntroductionPhoto/bundleId.png)

-3.  perform test in a selected device
+### 2. perform test in a selected device

-#### choose device first
+2.1 choose device first

 ![image](./IntroductionPhoto/chooseDevice.png)

-#### choose schema next
+2.2 choose schema next

 ![image](./IntroductionPhoto/chooseScheme.png)

-#### finally: Product -\> Test
+2.3 finally: Product -> Test

 ![image](./IntroductionPhoto/runTest.png)

 or

 ![image](./IntroductionPhoto/ProductTest.jpg)

-4.  also you need trust the application.
+2.4 also you need trust the application.
 You can go to Settings => General => Device Management on the device to trust the developer and allow the app to be run (see [Apple documentation for mor information](https://support.apple.com/en-us/HT204460) ) after that run 'test' again

-5.  start Success
+2.5 start success

     > when something like this show in log, it means webDricerAgent
     > start success :